kubernetes/community/communication/marketing-team/role-handbooks/Social-Media.md

 - Be welcoming, be yourself
 - Understanding, communicating, and setting/adjusting [social guidelines](https://github.com/kubernetes/community/blob/master/communication/marketing-team/storytelling-resources/social-guidelines.md)
 - Coordinating work to create tweets, ensuring tweet requests are fulfilled
+- Working with other Contributor Comms leads, such as the Event Coordinator Lead, on social media tasks
 - Approving tweet PRs on [kubernetes-sigs/contributor-tweets](https://github.com/kubernetes-sigs/contributor-tweets)
 - Training new leads